vzdzt/slimethis/EXPERIMENTAL_PROGRESS.md

-# SlimeThis Experimental Playground Progress Log
+# SlimeThis Development Progress Log

 ## 📋 Overview
-This document tracks the development of the Three.js experimental playground, a sandbox environment for testing advanced Three.js features before integrating them into the main SlimeThis site.
+This document tracks the complete development progression of SlimeThis.com, from basic generator to advanced multimedia platform with interactive starfields, intelligent content navigation, and premium user experience.

 ## 🎯 Objectives
 - Test new Three.js libraries and techniques